Tips for Writing a Family History Book

 I know because I have helped with many a family history project in my work as a nonfiction book editor and author coach.

-Whether that’s helping people get organized or helping to ensure that their writing is clear and polished, or even to draw on my PhD in early American history, I’ve helped many authors like you write great books.
+Whether that’s helping people get organized, helping to ensure that their writing is clear and polished, or even drawing on my PhD in early American history, I’ve helped many authors like you write great books.

 So, then, what makes a great family history?